electronicvisions/hbp-sp9-guidebook/mc/standaloneSpiNNaker.rst

 Installation of the SpiNNaker software
 ======================================

-Instructions on how to install the SpiNNaker software can be found on the online https://github.com/SpiNNakerManchester/SpiNNakerManchester.github.io/wiki/2015.004:-Little-Rascal-:-0.2-PyNN-on-SpiNNaker-Installation-Guide
+Instructions on how to install the most recent SpiNNaker high level software stack can be found on the online http://spinnakermanchester.github.io/

 Adding new models into the software stack
 ================================================

-Instructions on how to extend the software for adding new neural models/ synapse types etc can be found on the online documentation under the pages:
+Instructions on how to extend the software for adding new neural models/ synapse types etc can be found on the online documentation for:

+version 2015.005 “Arbitrary”
+_`Creating New Neuron Models for SpiNNaker`: http://spinnakermanchester.github.io/2015.005.Arbitrary/workshop_material/lab_manuals/NewNeuronModels-LabManual.pdf
+_`PyNN on SpiNNaker Extension Development Guide`: http://spinnakermanchester.github.io/2015.005.Arbitrary/PyNNOnSpiNNakerExtensions.html
+_`C Development for SpiNNaker`: http://spinnakermanchester.github.io/2015.005.Arbitrary/CDevelopmentForSpiNNaker.html

+and 2016.001 “Another Fine Product.."

+_`Creating New Neuron Models for SpiNNaker`: http://spinnakermanchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/workshop_material/lab_manuals/NewNeuronModels-LabManual.pdf
-_`1.2 PyNN on SpiNNaker Extension Development Guide`: https://github.com/SpiNNakerManchester/SpiNNakerManchester.github.io/wiki/2015.004:-Little-Rascal-:-1.2-PyNN-on-SpiNNaker-Extension-Development-Guide
+_`PyNN on SpiNNaker Extension Development Guide`: http://spinnakermanchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/spynnaker_pages/PyNNOnSpiNNakerExtensions.html

-_`1.3 1.3 C Development for SpiNNaker`: https://github.com/SpiNNakerManchester/SpiNNakerManchester.github.io/wiki/2015.004:-Little-Rascal-:-1.3-C-Development-for-SpiNNaker
+_`C Development for SpiNNaker`: http://spinnakermanchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/common_pages/CDevelopmentForSpiNNaker.html

 Generating live input and output during a executing PyNN script
 ===============================================================